Jaycode88/ecofriendlynetwork/README.md

 ### As a site Admin.....

-- I want to easily update product listings and information, so that the website stays current and accurate.
+- I want to easily add, update, and remove product listings, ensuring all information is current and accurate, to maintain a reliable and up-to-date product catalogue.

+- I want the ability to easily label products as 'Clearance', 'New Arrival', or 'Special Deals', so I can effectively promote specific items and attract customer interest, leveraging these categories as key marketing strategies alongside the blog.

-- I want to implement effective marketing strategies, so that I can attract new customers and retain existing ones.
+- I want to access analytics and insights about user behavior and sales trends, so I can make data-driven decisions to improve the website and product offerings

 ## Wireframes